 They both sound pretty good, right?
-Oftentimes full-ride and full-tuition are used interchangeably, so their definitions have gotten a little muddled over the years.
+Oftentimes students use full-ride and full-tuition interchangeably.
+Thus, their definitions have gotten a little muddled over the years.
 Let’s start with the more commonly known of the two: the full-ride scholarship.

-A full-ride scholarship is an award that covers the entire cost of college—including tuition, room and board, text books, school materials, and sometimes even living costs and study abroad fees.
-The details can change from scholarship to scholarship, but in essence the full-ride covers more than just tuition.
+A full-ride scholarship is an award that covers the entire cost of college.
+That includes tuition, room and board, textbooks, school materials, and sometimes even living costs and study abroad fees.
+The details can change from scholarship to scholarship, but in essence, the full-ride covers more than just tuition.

 A full-ride scholarship can be awarded by the federal government, the colleges themselves, or by a private source (though those are rare).
 These are highly sought-after, highly competitive awards that are only given out to an incredibly small fraction of students—around 0.1%, in fact.

 The difference is in the name: tuition.
 These scholarships cover the tuition of the college, not necessarily other fees like travel expenses, room and board, various student fees, or other costs.
-It varies scholarship to scholarship, of course, so some might cover other costs besides the tuition, but that is the main focus.
+It varies scholarship to scholarship, of course.
+Some might cover other costs besides tuition, but that is the main focus.

-Like full-rides, full-tuition scholarships can be awarded by the government, colleges, or private sources (again, rare).
+Like full-rides, the government, colleges, or private sources (again, rare) award full-tuition scholarships.

 Both full-rides and full-tuition scholarships are extraordinarily hard to come by.
 Since they are largely merit-based, students often have high GPAs, class ranks, test scores, or have incredible athletic abilities or leadership qualities that make them highly coveted by schools.